diarmaidfinnerty/DRF_Navigation/Report.md

 UPDATE_EVERY = 4        # how often to update the network
 ```

+## Learning Algorithm
+The `Agent` is trained using the DQN training helper function in the `Naviation.ipynb`.
+The training happens in an episodic manner until the environment is natually solved or maximum number of epsiodes are completed.
+The environment is considered solved when the average reward over 100 episodes is at least +13.
+Each episode considers until the enviornment naturally completes.A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.

+- The `DQN` selects an action using an epsilon-greedy policy after receiving the state input from the environment.
+- At the beginning, the value of epsilon is 1 or close to 1, so the initial actions take by the agent are randomly selected.
+- The `DQN` agent observes the new state and identifies the reward recieved from the action taken.
+- The agent then adds the `(state, action, reward, next_state, done)` to the ReplayBuffer which is a memory buffer to store the experiences.
+- After `UPDATE_EVERY` time steps, a `BATCH_SIZE ` set of experiences  are sampled from the ReplayBuffer.
+- The agent then uses this sample of experiences to learn from.
+- The target is idetified by using the `qnetwork_target`, `MSE` loss is used to measure the error between the output of the `qnetwork_target` and the `qnetwork_local`
+- The `qnetwork_target` is then soft updated using `θ_target = τ*θ_local + (1 - τ)*θ_target` formula.

 ### Neural Network
 The [QNetwork model](https://github.com/diarmaidfinnerty/DRF_Navigation/blob/main/model.py) consisted of a simple feedforward neural network containing a single hidden layer.